mfmithani/terraform-vm-selfsufficient-deployment/README.md

 iv.
 Set the environment resource variable prefix (e.g. prddb) The command will show details of 10 new resources which will be provisioned.
 This is a planning phase and no resources will be provisioned at this stage.
 c.	terraform apply newplan
-The script will provision all the 10 new resources in less than 90 seconds.
+The script will provision all the 10 new resources in less than 3 minutes.

 2. Run the following command from your PowerShell or MacOS Terminal to see the details of all the resources provisioned in your terminal screen terraform show